sljavi/dom-element-types/README.md

   isVisible
 } from 'dom-element-types';

-const visibleButtons = document.getVisibleElementsInViewPort('button');
+const visibleButtons = getVisibleElementsInViewPort('button');
 isVisible(visibleButtons[0]); // true
 ```

 ### Functions

 #### isVisible
-The function `isVisible` expects as a paramter a DOM element.
+The function `isVisible` expects as a parameter a DOM element.
 It will check if the element:
- * is rendered inside the screeen area
+ * is rendered inside the screen area
  * is not transparent (opacity > 0)
  * is visible (visibility !== 'hidden')